 |---|---|---|---|---|

-| Developer compensation | $80,000/yr (you set this) | Hidden inside blended rate | $80,000/yr (you set this) | $80,000/yr |
+| Developer compensation | $80,000/yr (you set this) | Hidden inside markup rate | $80,000/yr (you set this) | $80,000/yr |

-| Management/platform fee | Flat monthly fee per developer | Embedded in markup | $0 | $0 |
+| Management/platform fee | Flat monthly fee per developer (varies by team size) | Embedded in markup | $0 | $0 |

-| EOR fee | N/A (included) | N/A (included) | $7,200+/yr (~$599/mo base) + add-on fees | N/A |
+| EOR fee | N/A (included) | N/A (included) | $7,200+/yr (~$599/mo base) + onboarding/offboarding fees, currency markups, country surcharges | N/A |

 | Sourcing/recruiting | Included | Included | $0 if you found them.
-Otherwise 15-25% of first-year salary ($12,000-20,000). | $0 if internal.
-Otherwise $12,000-20,000. |
+Otherwise, an in-house recruiter with local market expertise or an agency fee of 15-25% of first-year salary ($12,000-20,000). | $0 if internal.
+Otherwise, an in-house recruiter or agency fee of 15-25% ($12,000-20,000). |

-| Compliance/employment law | Included | Included | Included in EOR fee | $5,000-15,000/yr |
+| Compliance/employment law | Included | Included | Included in EOR fee | $5,000-15,000/yr (local counsel + accounting) |

 | Entity setup (one-time) | $0 | $0 | $0 | $20,000-50,000 |